Thomas Davidson

 Projects

-My current research focusses on developing novel visualisation techniques for displaying music listening history.
+My current research focuses on developing novel visualisation techniques for displaying music listening history.
 More generally, my research interests lie in communicating insights from personal datasets to casual users and facilitating explorative analysis.
 A lot of my work has focused on qualitative research methods and I enjoy working directly with potential users.
-In addition, I feel strongly about the importance of aesthetics and design in information visualisation, especially in the field of Personal Informatics.
+In addition, I have experience working with prototyping and designing systems as well implementing them.
+I also feel strongly about the importance of aesthetics and design in information visualisation, especially in the field of Personal Informatics.

 Spotify Warped